MR-Addict/Pi-Pico-MacroPad/README.md

 Next, I gonna to talk about detailed process about how to drive them.

 ## 3.1 Rotary Encoder & Mechanical Key
-I believe that all of you know how use buttons, so I gonna skipp this part.

 Though it's mechanical Key, but it's just some buttons which are more nice and expensive.
 Here is an example.

 ```cpp
 int main() {
     Button button(11);
     Encoder encoder(14, 15);